Westminster College Student Conduct

 - A student may decline to answer questions about possible violations of the Student Code of Conduct.
 The refusal to answer those questions will not be considered a separate violation of the Student Code of Conduct.

-- A student may present witnesses in his/her behalf.
+- A student may present witnesses on their behalf.
 In that a college hearing is not to be construed as either a criminal or civil trial, character witnesses (i.e., individuals who were not present at the alleged violation of College policy and provide information on behalf of a person only as to that person’s ethical qualities and morality both by the personal knowledge of the witness and the person’s reputation in the community) are not permitted at a judicial hearing.

 - A student may hear and question the testimony of all witnesses who testify orally and may review all written evidence submitted.